pei-lu/fa24-labs/docs/docs/lab1/index.md

 ## Lore

 In the bustling workshop of TickTok Incorporated, you, an eager apprentice, have been tasked with bringing the craft of timekeeping into the digital age.
-No longer confined to the gears and springs of traditional clocks, your master has entrusted you with the mission of creating digital clocks using *Digital*.
+No longer confined to the gears and springs of traditional clocks, your mentor has entrusted you with the mission of creating digital clocks using *Digital*.

 ## Goals
 The goal of this lab is to familiarize you with *Digital* by implementing alarm clocks based on a variety of calendars.